unsw-restech/restech-docs/docs/glossary.rst

 Interactive Jobs
 ----------------

 An interactive job is a way of testing your program and data on a cluster without negatively impacting the :ref:`def_login_node`.
 Once a request has been submitted and accepted for an interactive job, the user will no longer be on the relatively small login nodes, and will have access to the resources requested on the :ref:`def_compute_nodes`.
 In other words, your terminal session will move from a small (virtual) computer you share with many people to a large computer you share with very few people.
-All jobs are either :ref:`def_batch_jobs` or interactive jobs.
+All jobs are either a :ref:`def_batch_job` or an interactive job.

 .. _def_job_scheduler: